 Epistemology And Faith

-But my dear children faith is not a bad thing.
-The more you know the more you ought to know that you do not know, which ought to humble you rather than inflate your opinion of yourself.
-You must have faith.
-You must have faith that there is good and evil and that man is not the arbiter of which is which.
-(Isa 5:20) You must have faith that God gave a law unto man.
-(Rom 1:19) Once you know God’s law, you can know that man, and you, rebelled against it.
-(Rom 3:9-18) You must then have faith that God loved the world in such a way that he gave his only Son to redeem rebels like you while maintaining consistency with His justice.
-(Rom 3:26) You must have faith that God poured out His wrath against you on His Son instead.
+It is entirely reasonable, on the other hand, to have faith that God has already declared what is righteous.
+Such a faith simply admits that God gave a law unto Man.
+(Rom 1:19) Once you know God’s law, you can know that Man, including you, rebelled against it.
+(Rom 3:9-18) You must then have faith that God loved the world in such a way that he gave His only Son to redeem rebels like us while maintaining consistency with His justice.
+(Rom 3:26) You must have faith that God poured out the wrath that you deserve on His Son instead.
 (Rom 3:25).
 And you must have faith that His Son, Jesus, rose from the dead.
-(1 Cor 15:17) And you must have faith that your life is not meaningless, no matter your lot, which God in his providence, good or bad, bestows upon you.
-(Eph 2:10) It is by faith that you are saved.
-(Eph 2:8)
+(1 Cor 15:17) Having faith in these things then leads us into a life that is not only consistent with what we know, but it is also not meaningless.
+We can say that, no matter what our lot, which God in His providence bestows on us, “It is well, it is well, with our soul.”
+(Eph 2:10)